Information on Being Formally Charged with a DUI or DWI

-Just as the statute of limitations for an individual to be charged with a DUI or DWI vary from state to the next, so do the penalties that individuals can expect to face when they are charged.
-Although the punishment to expect to happen will vary, the most common consequences individual’s face include fines, loss or suspension of license, having to take alcohol education classes, and possible jail time.
+Just as the statute of limitations for an individual to be charged with a DUI or DWI vary from state to the next, so do the local county court DUI penalties that individuals can expect to face when they are charged.
+Although the punishment and what to expect will happen when going to court for DUI will vary by location and severity of the charges if convicted of the offense, the most common consequences individual’s face include fines, loss or suspension of license, having to take alcohol education classes, and possible jail time.
 Additionally, those who are second or third offenders of DUI or DWI charges often face much harsher penalties than first offenders do.

-Here are some examples of the penalties individuals face for first offense DUI charges by state:
+Here are some examples of the local court penalties individuals face for first offense DUI charges by state August 2023: